cabal-club/cable/readme.md

 key       | value format | desc
 ----------|--------------|---------------------------------------
 `name`    | UTF-8        | handle this user wishes to use as a pseudonym.
 Default value is "".

-A valid `name` field MUST be a valid UTF-8 string, between 1 and 32 codepoints.

 To save space, a client may wish to discard from disk older versions of these messages from a particular user.